kehngid/CS6360-Project/README.md

   Output:
     List of visuzalization nodes,
-      including visualization data that contains what columns, aggraget functions, and type of graph is used, score of the graph, the bigger the score the better the graph is considered to be, and the list of nodes pointing to that node on the the 'graph' (list in incoming edges essentially)
+      including visualization data that contains what columns, aggregate functions, and type of graph is used, score of the graph, the bigger the score the better the graph is considered to be, and the list of nodes pointing to that node on the the 'graph' (list in incoming edges essentially) Pop ups of a chart for each of the chosen visualizations